-The Mystery Company's edition of the new Owen Keane novel, EASTWARD IN EDEN, is now available.
-As I noted on the Welcome page, EASTWARD IN EDEN will be the first new Keane novel since 1999's ORION RISING.
+Available now is The Mystery Company's edition of the latest Owen Keane novel, EASTWARD IN EDEN.
+As I noted on the Welcome page, EASTWARD IN EDEN is the first new Keane novel since ORION RISING.
 EDEN is set in Kenya in 1997.
 Keane, who has journeyed to Africa to help a friend from his seminary days, finds himself in the middle of a power struggle in a remote valley.
 There's a murder for him to solve, but the greater mystery is whether he will be able to go on living following the disastrous events of ORION RISING.

 EASTWARD IN EDEN can be ordered in hardcover or eBook using the following links: The Poisoned Pen (for signed copies; global shipping available) - amazon.com - barnesandnoble.com - indiebound.com - The Mystery Company

-2013 has been a banner year for Keane.
-The Mystery Company continues to reissue reprints of his early adventures.
-Print-on-demand and eBook editions of LIVE TO REGRET and THE LOST KEATS have joined DEADSTICK, which was reissued last year.
+2013 was a banner year for Keane.
+In addition to bringing out EDEN, The Mystery Company continued to issue reprints of his early adventures.
+Print-on-demand and eBook editions of LIVE TO REGRET and THE LOST KEATS joined DEADSTICK, which was reissued in 2012.
 Work on the fourth Keane novel, DIE DREAMING, is underway.

-And the Keane short story "After Cana," which appeared last year in Ellery Queen Mystery Magazine, was nominated for a Shamus Award by the Private Eye Writers of America.
+And the Keane short story "After Cana" was nominated for a Shamus Award by the Private Eye Writers of America.

-Last year, it was the turn of my Hollywood private eye Scott Elliott to garner a Shamus nomination.
+This followed on the heels of a Shamus nomination for my Hollywood private eye Scott Elliott.
 Elliott's came for the short story "A Bullet from Yesterday."
 That story and all the other Elliott tales can be found in THE HOLLYWOOD OP from Perfect Crime Books.

-I also have a story in a new anthology entitled HOOSIER HOOPS & HIJINKS, edited by Brenda Stewart and Tony Perona for Blue River Press.
-My story, "The Big Slowdown," introduces a new detective character, Harley Rensselaer, "the Hoosier Eye."
+Still on bookstore shelves is an anthology entitled HOOSIER HOOPS & HIJINKS, edited by Brenda Stewart and Tony Perona for Blue River Press.
+My contribution, "The Big Slowdown," introduces a new detective character, Harley Rensselaer, "the Hoosier Eye."

 The Autumn 2013 edition of The Baker Street Journal (Vol. 63, No. 3) contains my most recent attempt at Sherlockian scholarship.
 The title is "A Case of Paternity," and it's a bombshell, if I say so myself.